What we treat

 We get that it can feel overwhelming (or even scary!) to learn about a medicine’s side effects.
 But it’s important to weigh these up against its potential benefits.
 With Mounjaro, that could be losing up to 25% of your starting weight.

 We know you can reach your health goals—and we’re so excited for you to get there.
-Take our quiz to see if you’re eligible for the programme.
+Take our quiz to see if you’re eligible for the treatment.
 It won’t take more than a few minutes.

-Looking to start you weight loss journey?
+Looking to start your weight loss journey?

 Take a quick eligibility quiz to explore your options and see how we can support you.